-Forming a corporation in Maine is done through the Bureau of Corporations, Elections, and Commissions (BCEC).
+Forming a Maine corporation is done through the Bureau of Corporations, Elections, and Commissions (BCEC).
 This entity is a branch of the Maine Department of the Secretary of State.
-While Maine does not currently provide a fully digital platform for the creation of corporations, the Interactive Corporate Services option on the BCEC website can help with recurrent filings, such as annual reports.
+While Maine doesn’t currently provide a fully digital platform for the creation of corporations, the Interactive Corporate Services option on the BCEC website can help with recurrent filings, such as annual reports.

-This guide will take you through each detail of the incorporation process in Maine.
+This guide will take you through each detail of the incorporation process for creating a for-profit corporation in Maine.

-To kick-start your corporation in Maine, you’ll need to file the Articles of Incorporation with the Maine Department of the Secretary of State.
+To form a corporation, Maine requires you to take certain steps.
+You’ll need to file the Articles of Incorporation with the Maine Secretary of State.
 However, before you take this important step, you’ll need to complete a few things first.

 To simplify the process of forming a corporation in Maine, we’ve put together 10 easy steps to form your business:

 Choosing a name for your Maine corporation is one of the earliest chances to set the tone for your company.
-You want to think of names that are punchy but professional, relate to your specific goods or services, and do not come too close to the names of other businesses.
+Think of names that are punchy but professional, relate to your specific goods or services, and don’t come too close to the names of other businesses in the state.

 Conduct a business name search to see if any of the names you like have been taken.
-Maine forbids any new corporation from giving itself a name too close to be distinguished from the name of an established business.
+Maine forbids any new corporation from giving itself a name too close to be distinguished from the name of another established business in the state.

-Note that some terms are prohibited from use in the title of your corporation without specific permissions and verifications from the Secretary of State.
+Some terms are prohibited from use in the title of your corporation without specific permissions and verifications from the Maine Secretary of State.
 Examples of these words include “Bank,” “Trust,” and “Credit Union.”
 Review Maine regulations on prohibited words before committing to your corporation’s name.

 Other words must be included in the registered names of all Maine corporations.
 Those include “Limited,” “Incorporated,” and “Corporation” or the standard abbreviations of any of those three.
 You cannot register a corporation in Maine without including one of these three designators in your company’s title.

-Once you have settled on a name for your Maine corporation, it is good to reserve your business name with the Secretary of State.
+Once you’ve settled on a name for your Maine corporation, it’s a good idea (though not legally required) to reserve your business name with the Secretary of State.
 This protects your chosen name from being claimed by another business for up to 120 days.
 The application and $20 filing fee for this service can be sent to:

 Corporate Examining Section, Secretary of State